 Clickers are not the only tool you can use to get feedback from students.
 SpeakUp is an app developed in UNIL and EPFL which allows you or your students to set up a temporary, anonymous chat room.
 There is no cost for using the service, it is hosted in Switzerland, and it is very easy to operate with a mobile device.
 Once you have opened the chatroom you can tell students that they should post their questions during class.
 Students can see and rate each other’s questions.
 You can then respond to the most popular questions in the last few minutes of your class.
 Alternatively, you can check their questions after class and respond to them during the next class.

-Piazza is now integrated into Moodle, which means you can easily set up a Piazza forum into the Moodle page of your course.
+Ed Discussion is integrated into Moodle, which means you can easily set up a forum for your course into the Moodle page of your course.

-See our quickstart guide on how to use Piazza for more information.
+See our Quick Start Guide on how to use Ed Discussion for more information.